May 2021 British shadow cabinet reshuffle

-In the aftermath of relatively poor results in the 2021 local elections, Keir Starmer carried out a May 2021 shadow cabinet reshuffle.
+In the aftermath of relatively poor results in the 2021 local elections, Labour leader Keir Starmer carried out a May 2021 shadow cabinet reshuffle.

 Starmer dismissed Angela Rayner as Chair of the Labour Party and National Campaign Coordinator following the elections.
 The move was criticised by John McDonnell, former Shadow Chancellor of the Exchequer, and Andy Burnham, Mayor of Greater Manchester.

 The major outcome of the reshuffle was the demotion of the Shadow Chancellor, Anneliese Dodds.
 Rachel Reeves was appointed as the new Shadow Chancellor and Angela Rayner succeeded Reeves as Shadow Chancellor of the Duchy of Lancaster.
 Nick Brown was dismissed as Chief Whip and replaced by his deputy, Alan Campbell.
 Valerie Vaz departed as Shadow Leader of the House of Commons and was replaced by Thangam Debbonaire, who in turn was succeeded as Shadow Secretary of State for Housing by Lucy Powell.

 On 11 May 2021, Starmer's parliamentary private secretary (PPS) Carolyn Harris resigned, which The Times reported was after allegedly spreading false rumours about the private life of Angela Rayner prior to her dismissal.
 Sharon Hodgson was appointed as Starmer's new PPS.